 Aim

-To familiarise course members with the various approaches to the problems of assessing the safety of increasingly complex aircraft systems.
+To familiarise you with the various approaches to the problems of assessing the safety of increasingly complex aircraft systems.

 Syllabus